procrastinate-org/procrastinate/docs/quickstart.rst

 Our task doesn't really have an impact on the world (a side effect).
 It doesn't write a file, or update a database, it doesn't make an API call.
 In real life, this is a problem, because at this point, all the job is doing is wasting CPU cycle.
-In our case, though, we'll just monitor the standard output to see if our task executed successfully, and check the result of the "print" call
+In our case, though, we'll just monitor the standard output to see if our task executed successfully.

-Time to...

 Launch a job
 ------------